What is Monad (MON)? The High-Performance Ethereum-Compatible Layer-1 Explained (2026)

 The total supply is capped at 100 billion MON.

-Monad’s mainnet is expected in 2025, following testnet performance evaluations and validator onboarding.
+Monad’s mainnet launched November 24, 2025, following testnet performance evaluations and validator onboarding.

 Is Monad a good investment?